the-code-camp/sre-labs/labs/alerting/README.md

       title: 'High 5xx rate for {{ $labels.method }} on {{ $labels.path }}'
       description: 'The 5xx error rate for path {{$labels.path}} with method {{ $labels.method }} in {{ $labels.job }} is {{ printf "%.2f" $value }}%.'

-  # Alert on path/method combinations with a 99th percentile latency >200ms.
+  # Alert on path/method combinations with a 99th percentile latency > 200ms.
+  # Prometheus histogram-based latency SLO
+  # This checks if the 99th percentile latency for a given API is above a threshold.

+  # demo_api_request_duration_seconds_bucket
+  # This is a histogram metric from a Prometheus client library (e.g., in Go):
+  # It captures request durations in buckets.
+  # Example buckets might be: 0.1s, 0.2s, 0.5s, 1s, 2s, etc.
+  # It has cumulative counts:
+    # le="0.1" → requests ≤ 100ms
+    # le="1" → requests ≤ 1 second

+  # histogram_quantile(0.99, ...)
+    # Calculates the 99th percentile request latency (P99).
+    # This estimates the latency under which 99% of the requests fall.

+  # > 0.2
+    # Triggers if the 99th percentile latency > 0.2 seconds (200ms)

   - alert: DemoServiceHighLatency
     expr: |
       histogram_quantile(